 iii.7 The revised layout within this area of the site, continues to be in broad accordance with the character areas identified within the Design and Access Statement.
 In addition, despite the loss of the vehicular access point from Claypit Lane, the dwellings adjacent to the highway will continue to have their facades presented to this route to facilitate overlooking and present a well-designed street scheme to the wider pubic realm.
-The house types, building materials proposed throughout the revised area along with the substituted dwellings throughout the site, remain those previously considered to be acceptable for this development.
-Details of fencing within the redesigned area have been provided, but concerns remain regarding the use of timber panels, to the garden boundaries with the sports pitches and rather these should be altered to brick walls.
-To address this visual concern and also the concerns of the Highway Authority regarding the need for a fence to prevent pedestrian access onto Claypit Lane, a condition requiring the submission and approval of a revised fencing scheme is recommended.
-Subject to adherence to appropriate conditions therefore, it is considered that the development in this regard remains compliant with the requirements of the Development Plan and NPPF in this regard.
+The house types proposed throughout the revised area along with the substituted dwellings throughout the site, remain those previously considered to be acceptable for this development.

+ii.8 Revised details of materials and fencing to be used within the site, including the redesigned area have now been provided.
+The material alteration introduces the use of Forticrete Gemini roof tiles finished in anthracite or terracotta, into the site.
+This material is appropriate to the character of the proposed site and surrounding existing built form.
+The siting and appearance of the fencing details have been agreed by both the Highway Authority and the Council's Urban Design Manager.
+Subject to a condition requiring the implementation of the fencing scheme within an appropriate timescale, it is considered that the development, in this regard, remains compliant with the requirements of the Development Plan and NPPF in this regard.